WRAPUP 3-Libya rebels say they are advancing on Brega

 Rebels who cleared Gaddafi's forces from Libya's third-largest city Misrata after weeks of intense fighting have been trying to push westwards and take Zlitan, which would open the coastal road toward his Tripoli stronghold.

-Khamis has been "killed" twice in the past six months: Arab media reported in March he had died in a kamikaze crash by a disaffected Libyan air force pilot.
+There have been two reports of Khamis's death in the past six months: Arab media reported in March he had died in a kamikaze crash by a disaffected Libyan air force pilot.
 Libyan state television countered with pictures of a man resembling Khamis, which it said disproved the report of his death.

 Gaddafi has kept control of the capital despite severe fuel shortages and rebel advances backed since March by Western air strikes, assault helicopter attacks and naval bombardments.